tf-coreml/tf-coreml/README.md

 This will generate a pip installable wheel inside the `dist` directory.

-To install as a package with `pip`: at the root directory, run:
+To install as a package with `pip` : at the root directory, run:
 ```
 pip install -e .
 ```

 ## Usage:

-See iPython notebook examples in `examples/` for demonstrations about how to use this converter.
+See iPython notebooks in the directory `examples/` for examples of how to use the converter.

-More specifically, provide these as CoreML converter inputs:
+More specifically, following arguments are required by the CoreML converter:
 - path to the frozen .pb graph file to be converted
 - path where the .mlmodel should be written
-- a list of output tensor names
+- a list of output tensor names present in the TF graph
-- a dictionary of input names and their shapes (as list of integers), if input tensors' shape is not fully determined in the frozen .pb file (e.g. contains `None` or `?`)
+- a dictionary of input names and their shapes (as list of integers), if input tensors' shape is not fully defined in the frozen .pb file (e.g. contains `None` or `?`)

 Note that the frozen .pb file can be obtained from the checkpoint and graph def files by using the `tensorflow.python.tools.freeze_graph` utility.
-For details of freezing TF graphs, please refer to TensorFlow documentation and the notebooks in directory `examples` in this repo.
+For details of freezing TF graphs, please refer to TensorFlow documentation and the notebooks in directory `examples/` in this repo.

 e.g.: